safe-global/safe-apps-sdk/guides/drain-safe-app/01-bootstrap-the-app.md

 # Bootstrap the app

-We have a create-react-app template that allows you to get a basic skeleton for the app.
+We prepared a create-react-app template that allows you to get a basic skeleton for the app.
 It includes React, Typescript, ESLint, Prettier, Material UI, and styled-components.
 To use it, run this command in your terminal:

 ```
 npx create-react-app drain-safe --template @gnosis.pm/cra-template-safe-app